HaosCleanupCrew/cloud9_cleanup_toolset/README.md

 #### Who?

+Created mostly by Benjamin Haos with the usual help from Google Search.

-#### Wat?
+### Wat?

-A set of bash scripts used for archiving Cloud9 Virtual-Machines(VM).
+A set of bash scripts used for working with one or more Cloud9 Virtual-Machines(VM).

+#### Deletion

+A simple webpage app for deleting a group of VM that follow a naming format of `<machine-name><machine-number>`. [link](https://haoscleanupcrew.github.io/cloud9_cleanup_toolset/delete_vm_series.html)

+#### Archiving

+A bash script useful for generating a webpage that facilitates archiving and subsuquently deleting VM.
-View an example of the html page the script creates. <a href="https://haoscleanupcrew.github.io/cloud9_cleanup_toolset/docs/index.html">EXAMPLE!</a>
+* View an example of the html page the script creates. [link](https://haoscleanupcrew.github.io/cloud9_cleanup_toolset/example_vm_list.html)

 #### Wen?

+Start date : 02/2016
+Finish date : incomplete

 #### Wer?

 #### Why?

-While studying in Korea, ...
+Created initially to deal with several hundred VM that were spun while i was doing research and studying in Korea.
+Initially intended as part of a capstone project, various functionality was added later.

 # How?